1987 British League season

 The 1987 British League season was the 53rd season of the top tier of speedway in the United Kingdom and the 23rd known as the British League.

 Summary

 Coventry Bees comfortably won the league finishing 16 points clear of Cradley Heath.
 The same five main riders who made up the 1986 team rode through the 1987 season but crucially four of them improved on their 1986 averages.
 Tommy Knudsen and Kelvin Tatum both hit over 10, while Rick Miller and David Bargh both improved by about 2 points on average.
 John Jørgensen also remained consistent for the Bees.
 Coventry also won the League Cup but lost to Cradley in the final of the Knockout Cup.
 The double defending champions Oxford Cheetahs were forced to release Simon Wigg to Hackney and Per Sorensen because of the 45 point limit.
 They finished second from bottom despite Hans Nielsen topping the averages once again.

+The second leg replay of the League Cup final was the last ever meeting held at Hyde Road.